dain55788/End-To-End-Streaming-Big-Data/README.md

 + Managing Apache Kafka with Confluent Control Center, Apache Zookeeper and Schema Registry.
 + Processing Data Lake using DeltaLake, Object Storage with MinIO.
 + ELT Pipeline:
-  + Automated Medallion Architecture Implementation on the dataset using Dbt and Airflow.
+  + Automated Medallion Architecture Implementation on the dataset Airflow.
-  + Data Modeling with PostgreSQL and Dbt
+  + Data Modeling and Data Warehousing with PostgreSQL and Dbt
 + Distributed query engine Trino with DBeaver for high query performance.
 + Data Visualization Tools with Superset.
 + Project Report.